 Here’s how to get to Jimbaran Bay Beach

 What was once the go-to destination for a romantic beachfront barbecue has now become one of the coolest oceanfront spots to see and be seen.
-Echo Beach is the watering hole of Canggu (quite literally) with countless surf spots in every direction and shabby-chic bars dotted along the black sands facing the ocean.
+Echo Beach is the watering hole of Canggu (quite literally) with countless surf spots in every direction and bars dotted along the black sands.
 And what an ocean view there is.
-Expect beach babes in their Brazilian-cut bikinis, scruffy haired surfer dudes with sun-kissed bods, and beloved Bali dogs with their expat owners taking a sunset stroll.
+Expect beach babes in their Brazilian-cut bikinis, scruffy haired surfer dudes with sun-kissed bods, and beloved Bali dogs taking a sunset stroll with their owners.
 This lively, community-driven coastline is a playground of sun and surf by day, and a breezy party spot by night.
 Bring an acoustic guitar for extra street cred, and don’t forget the dog treats.

 Echo Beach is best for surfing, with a handful of breaks to choose from, and lots of people-watching opportunities in between.